 5 Smart Ways to Use SMART Boards in the Classroom

 Like a snowball gaining in size and momentum, bright, white, digital SMART Boards are on a roll taking over K-12 classrooms.
-These powerful visual tools are revolutionizing the way teachers run their classrooms including how they handle simple record-keeping tasks, engage student interest, demonstrate complex information, assess learning and prepare students for an increasingly digital world.
+These powerful visual tools have revolutionized the way teachers run their classrooms, including how they handle simple record-keeping tasks, engage student interest, demonstrate complex information, assess learning and prepare students for an increasingly digital world.

-SMART Board uses in the classroom at the elementary level increasingly are including management start-of-day routines such as taking attendance and lunch count.
+SMART Boards in the classroom at the elementary level are incredibly helpful for start-of-day routines such as taking attendance and lunch count.

-For example, before class every day, a first grade teacher may post large, colorful icons marked with individual student names.
-The board may also show pictures of the day’s lunch choices.
-Then, instead of waiting for roll call and lunch count or checking in on a magnet board or pocket chart, the students use their fingers to guide their icons to their lunch choices.
-The teacher views the class and the board to see if the record keeping is complete.
-Then she can report the attendance and lunch counts.
+For example, before class every day, a first grade teacher could post large, colorful icons marked with individual student names.
+The board could also show pictures of the day’s lunch choices.
+Then, instead of waiting for roll call and lunch count or checking in on a magnet board or pocket chart, the students could use their fingers to guide their icons to their lunch choices.
+Once the record-keeping is complete, the teacher could report attendance and lunch counts.

-2. Minimizing the need for eyes at the back of the head
+2. Minimize the need for eyes on the back of your head

-Teachers often jokingly say that it takes a few years to develop “eyes” at the back of their heads so they can detect misbehavior when facing away from students.
+As you well know, teachers often jokingly say that it takes a few years to develop “eyes” on the back of their heads so they can detect misbehavior when facing away from students.
 SMART Boards change classroom management by minimizing the amount of time teachers need to turn their back to the class to write on dry-erase whiteboards or chalkboards.

-By connecting a computer to a SMART Board, a teacher can stand face forward and attract student attention to a particular topic by sharing PowerPoint presentations, software lessons or interactive websites with the entire class at one sitting.
-This occurs before students begin small group or independent work on the same topic.
+By connecting a computer to a SMART Board, you can stand face forward and attract student attention to a particular topic by sharing PowerPoint presentations, software lessons, or interactive websites with the entire class in one sitting—and you could do this before students begin small group or independent work on the same topic.

-During SMART Board lessons, teachers may also help students gain digital and presentation skills by taking turns manipulating the equipment.
-Think of this practice as the Digital Age equivalent of going up to the blackboard to solve a problem.
+During SMART Board lessons, you could help students gain digital and presentation skills by give them turns manipulating the equipment.
+Think of this practice as the digital age equivalent of going up to the blackboard to solve a problem.